humdrum-tools/humdrum-tools/README.md

 ```

 For a persistent installation of humdrum tools whenever you open a
-new terminal, the PATH environment variable needs to be emended
+new terminal, the PATH environment variable needs to be amended
 during login with the paths of the humdrum-tools executables.
 The
 above ```PATH=``` lines must be added to the shell login script.
 The
 name of this shell login file is different for different shells.